DrMohmX/takeanote/aboutme.md

 subtitle:  A little information about me
 ---

 My name is Rustam Karimov.
-I hve a great aility in Linux Administrationing
+I have a great ability in Linux Administration!

-- You'll learn Red Hat tips for exam and daily administartion life.
+- You'll learn Red Hat tips for exam and daily administration life.

 ### My story